-Acupuncture may help treat psychological ED, though studies are limited and inconclusive.
+Acupuncture treat psychological ED, though studies are limited and inconclusive.
 You’ll likely need several appointments before you begin to notice any improvements.
 When choosing an acupuncturist, look for a certified practitioner who uses disposable needles and follows U.S. Food and Drug Administration guidelines for needle disposal and sterilization.

 Pelvic floor muscle exercises

 A small study of 55 men saw improvement to penile function after three months of regular pelvic floor muscles exercises, and after six months, 40 percent of men had regained normal erectile function.